Q. How Early Should I Arrive for My Ride?

 Q. If my child becomes too scared at the last minute to ride, can I get a refund?

-We have a firm 48-hour cancellation policy, and refunds cannot be made after this time.
+• We have a firm 48-hour cancellation policy, and refunds cannot be made after this time.
 Most of our rides book full, and we will likely have turned other guests away to save the number of horses you reserved.
 It is very normal for a child (and the occasional adult) to feel afraid, even a child that prior to arriving at the ranch was very excited to ride a horse!
 The best thing to do for a nervous child is to wait until almost everyone in the group is on their horse and ready to go, and then mount the youngster on his or her horse close to last.
 The scariest part of the horseback ride is usually the very beginning while waiting for everyone else to be mounted on their horse.
 Once the child is on the trail and sees how easy going it is, they typically settle down very quickly.
 The best thing to do is to encourage them to ride!
+If they will just try it on the trail for 10 minutes they will almost always settle down and enjoy the rest of the ride.
 If they end up not riding an adult will need to stay behind with them as well.
 Unfortunately, there will be no refunds for either rider.

 Q. What are the differences between the three daily rides offered?